idvorkin/idvorkin.github.io/_posts/2015-12-23-getting-to-yes-with-yourself.md

   - book-notes
 ---

 Before you can negotiate with others, you need to be in sync with yourself.
-This book applies the negotiating principles to yourself.
+This book applies the [negotiating principles](/gty) to yourself.
+It's an awkward application of the model, but this book is filled with good concepts regardless.

+{%include amazon.html asin="0062363417" %}

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->